 Interested persons.
-An interested person for purposes of Schedule L, Part IV, is a current or former officer, director, trustee, or key employee listed on Form 990, Part VII, Section A, or any of the following.
+An interested person for purposes of Schedule L, Part IV, is a current or former officer, director, trustee, or key employee listed on Form 990, Part VII, Section A, or any of the following:

-- A family member of a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A. - An entity more than 35% owned, directly or indirectly, individually or collectively, by one or more current or former officers, directors, trustees, or key employees listed on Form 990, Part VII, Section A, or their family members. - An entity (other than a tax-exempt organization under section 501(c) or a governmental unit or instrumentality) of which a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A, or any of their family members, was serving at the time of the transaction as: - 1. an officer, - a director, - 3. a trustee, - 4. a key employee, - 5. a partner or member with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is treated as a partnership, or - 6. a shareholder with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is a professional corporation.
+• A family member of a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A.

+• An entity (other than a section 501(c)(3) organization, a section 501(c) organization of the same subsection as the filing organization, or a governmental unit or instrumentality) more than 35% owned, directly or indirectly, individually or collectively, by one or more current or former officers, directors, trustees, or key employees listed on Form 990, Part VII, Section A, or their family members.

+• An entity (other than a tax-exempt organization under section 501(c) or a governmental unit or instrumentality) of which a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A, or any of their family members, was serving at the time of the transaction as:

+- 1. an officer,

+- 2. a director.

+- 3. a trustee,

+4. a partner or member with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is treated as a partnership, or

+5. a shareholder with a direct or indirect ownership interest in excess of 5% (including ownership by a family member) if the entity is a professional corporation.

-Certain management company transactions with former officers, etc. A business transaction also includes a transaction between the organization and a management company of which a former officer, director, trustee, or key employee of the organization (within the last five tax years, even if not listed in Form 990, Part VII, Section A because the individual did not receive any compensation from the organization) is a direct or indirect 35% owner, or an officer, director, trustee, or key employee.
+Certain management company transactions with former officers, etc. A business transaction also includes a transaction between the organization and a management company of which a former officer, director, trustee, or key employee of the organization (within the last five tax years, even if not listed in Form 990, Part VII, Section A because the individual did not receive any compensation from the organization) is a direct or indirect 35% owner, or an officer, director, or trustee.